 Roosevelt National Forest encompasses more than 800,000 acres in north-central Colorado.
-It borders the Arapaho National Forest and the State Forest State Park.
+It’s located west of Fort Collins, following Highway 14 and the Cache La Poudre River.

 Biking, Boating, Camping, Fishing, Hiking, Hunting, Picnicking, OHV Riding, Scenic Drives, Winter Rec – Cross Country Skiing, Snowmobiling, Snowshoeing